Sanga-byte29/LGMVIP-WebDev/README.md

 # LGMVIP-WebDev
-Thsi is the official repository of LGMVIP for Task submission.LearNING Web Dev through my internship.
+Thsi is the official repository of LGMVIP for Task submission.Learning Web Dev through my internship.